DanaFilipovich/Crochet-youtube-channels-EDA/README.md

 # Crochet youtube channels analysis

+## Idea
+In 2018 I started crochet and then had small brand of knitted decor.
+However, with the relocation, I realized that the cost of materials here is much higher and due to the large number of orders, my hands began to hurt.
+I decided to try to open my channel with knitting on YouTube to share my skills, patterns and designs and to have money for it (monetization + sell patterns).
+I decided to analyze channels and videos on this topic.

 Within this project, I would like to explore the following:

 - Getting to know Youtube API and how to obtain video data (Because I learn on Data Analytics Track).